Dennis Johnson (defensive tackle)

-Dennis Leroy Johnson (born October 22, 1951) was an American football defensive lineman in the National Football League for the Washington Redskins and Buffalo Bills.
-He played college football at the University of Delaware and was drafted in the thirteenth round of the 1973 NFL Draft.
+Dennis Leroy Johnson (born October 22, 1951) was an American professional football defensive lineman in the National Football League (NFL) for the Washington Redskins and Buffalo Bills.
+He played college football at the University of Delaware and was drafted in the thirteenth round of the 1973 NFL draft.

 Johnson played high school football at Passaic High School.

 The Delaware Sports Museum and Hall of Fame inducted Johnson in 2006.